Scaling

 Scale only when the workload actually needs it

-Give teams a clear path from baseline resource tuning to autoscaling and cluster growth without layering extra tooling around Kubernetes.
+Give teams a clear path from baseline resource tuning to manual scaling and automatic replica changes.